 The total costs for the chosen study programme are stated on page 1 of the study contract.

-Students who have decided to participate prior to official study contract start (as stated in section 2.2) are obliged to pay the tuition fees monthly in advance from the moment they gain access to their first course.
+Students who have decided to participate prior to official study contract start in online study model (as stated in section 2.2) are obliged to pay the tuition fees monthly in advance from the moment they gain access to their first course.
 The total tuition fees as stated on page 1 of this contract remain the same.

-If the tuition fees cannot be paid fully and on time by the student, the IUBH is entitled to charge any applicable fees to the student’s invoice and claim them.
-Regardless of this, the IUBH is entitled to terminate the contract due to extraordinary reasons, if the student is in default with fee payment.
-IUBH is allowed to lock the access to all the systems in regards to the learning platform if the student's payment is delayed by a period of one month.
+If the tuition fees cannot be paid fully and on time by the student, the IU is entitled to charge any applicable fees to the student’s invoice and claim them.
+Regardless of this, if the student is in default with fee payment, the IU is entitled to terminate the contract due to extraordinary reasons.
+IU is allowed to lock the access to all the systems in regards to the learning platform if the student's payment is delayed by a period of one month.

 If the student has to repeat an examination due to attempted cheating or the submission of something which has been plagiarized, an additional payment of 300.00 Euro incurs for every examination that has to be reset.

 Within 24 months of allocating the corresponding course, the student must take all the relevant examinations listed in the module handbook, even if just as a first attempt.
-If the student does not take the examinations or even attempt them for the first time within the 24 months after the allocation of the course, all assessments taken up until then are void and have to be taken again within 12 months.
-Furthermore, the course will have to be taken again, which is subject to charges.
+If the student does not take the examinations or does not even attempt to take them for the first time within the 24 months after the allocation of the course, all assessments taken up until then will be deemed void and must be taken again within 12 months.
+Furthermore, the course will have to be repeated, which is subject to charges.

 In some cases, the submission of academic achievements within certain modules or courses has to be undertaken via the usage of online tools, which need to process data also outside of the EU.
 The details of the data processing are explained in separate information sheets.

-The student acknowledges that the IUBH and third parties, which are specially commissioned by IUBH, have the right to use his/her work for this purpose.
+The student acknowledges that the IU and third parties, which are specially commissioned by IU, have the right to use his/her work for this purpose.

 All study content and media are protected by copyright.
 Any use for purposes other than contractually permitted is prohibited and requires the prior written consent of the copyright owner.
 This applies in particular to making these available via the internet, duplication and disclosure to third parties.
 Saving and printing the study content and media for personal purposes is permitted.

-The student agrees to be bound by the valid General Examination Regulations as well as the IUBH’s study and examination regulations of the named study programme (page 1), the IUBH library user code (LIS Rules and Regulations) and the guidelines for online-examinations and online-presentations.
+The student agrees to be bound by the valid General Examination Regulations as well as the IU’s study and examination regulations of the named study programme (page 1), the IU library user code (LIS Rules and Regulations) and the guidelines for online-examinations and online-presentations.

 5.Virtual campus and digital learning materials

-The central learning processes and the organization of the study programme will be handled internet-based via the IUBH’s virtual campus.
-The student is obliged to inform himself/herself independently whether the online-tools and other technology used by IUBH, which are necessary for the implementation of the study contract, are available to him/her in their prospective country.
-An overview of the necessary online-tools and the required technical study equipment (software and hardware) can be found here (https://www.iubh-online.org/how-to-study-online/what-do-i-need/).
+The central learning processes and the organization of the study programme will be handled internet-based via the IU’s virtual campus.
+The student is obliged to inform himself/herself independently whether the online-tools and other technology used by IU, which are necessary for the implementation of the study contract, are available to him/her in their prospective country.
+An overview of the necessary online-tools and the required technical study equipment (software and hardware) can be found here (https://www.iu.org/what-do-i-need).
 Providing necessary technical equipment is not included in the course fees.
-The student is solely responsible for providing technical study equipment (hard- and software) of his choice which needs to be compatible with IUBH’s requirements.
+The student is solely responsible for providing technical study equipment (hard- and software) of his choice which needs to be compatible with IU’s requirements.

-IUBH’s virtual campus is password protected.
-The campus’ entry details will be given to the student at the beginning of his/her study programme and (s)he must assure that (s)he does not give these details to others.
-The student has to make sure, that unauthorized third parties cannot access the virtual campus or the programme`s learning materials.
+IU’s virtual campus is password protected.
+The campus’ entry details will be provided to the student at the beginning of his/her study programme and (s)he must assure that (s)he does not give these details to others.
+The student must make sure, that unauthorized third parties cannot access the virtual campus or the programme`s learning materials.

-The student has the right to revoke this contract within one month of the start of this contract and the date the student gains access to the learning platform, without giving reasons.
+The student has the right to revoke this contract within one month of the start of this contract, and the date the student gains access to the learning platform, without reason.

-The details for the processing of personal data and the rights of the student related to this are explained in the information notice for data privacy, which can be obtained by the student via the website of IUBH distance learning.
-In order to carry out the distance learning contract, IUBH uses the software of different providers, which causes the processing of personal data also outside the European Union.
-The student declares consent that the IUBH may store, collect and use the student’s data which becomes known during the application process and during the contract period.
+The details for the processing of personal data, and the rights of the student related to this, are explained in the information notice for data privacy, which can be obtained by the student via the website of IU distance learning.
+In order to carry out the distance learning contract, IU uses the software of different providers, which causes the processing of personal data also outside the European Union.
+The student declares consent that the IU may store, collect and use the student’s data which becomes known during the application process and during the contract period.
 The student also agrees that his/her data may be forwarded to the authorities in cases regulated by law.